abenrob/CrowdMapApp/README.md

 [Copy this repo](https://www.backlift.com/backlift/dropbox/create?template=github.com/abenrob/CrowdMapApp&appname=CrowdMapApp "Copy") into your backlift.

 The current build sets the available attributes for the points, and has hard-coded 'dummy text' for most components.
-The roadmap aims to create an admin panel that allows for the customization of the application by a non-developer.
+The immediate roadmap aims to create an admin panel that allows for the customization of the application by a non-developer.
 (Title, overview modal, point marker colors and icons, point attributes, etc.)